varya/varya.github.com/src/documents/posts/react-angular-project/index_en.html.md

 npm start
 ```

-It starts a local that builds of html, js and css files related to the project.
+It starts a local server that builds of html, js and css files related to the project.
 The magic
 happens with `webpack`.
 Let me explain it below.

 For now, let's concentrate on the file structure.